Lagrangian cobordism and tropical curves: Introduction

 which are inverse to each other.
-It seems possible that such maps exist in general, in which case there would be a complete equivalence between Lagrangian cobordism of fibres in $X(B)$ and tropical linear equivalence of points in $B$.
-However we are only able to construct modified versions of these maps for various technical reasons.
+However we are only able to construct modified versions of these maps, and indeed we do not expect such maps to exist in general.
 We summarize the maps that we are able to construct in Figure \ref{fig:equiv_relations}.

 The proof of Theorem \ref{thm:divisible} uses a version of the comparison map $\CH_0 \to \Cob$: by showing there are sufficiently many relations in the tropical Chow group to make it divisible, we conclude that the same must be true in the Lagrangian cobordism group.
 The construction of this comparison map involves building Lagrangian cobordisms from tropical curves, following \cite{Matessi2018,Mikhalkin2018, Mak-Ruddat}.
 We only build such cobordisms for \emph{trivalent} tropical curves (see Figure \ref{fig:equiv_relations} and the explanation in Section \ref{Sec:CurvetoCob}), but this suffices for the proof of the theorem.